-The ongoing COVID-19 pandemic has caused general business disruption worldwide beginning in January 2020.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations, cash flows, and financial condition will depend on future developments that are uncertain.
-As a result of global business disruption, the COVID-19 pandemic had a significant adverse impact on our conclusion of new and additional business agreements in 2022, 2021 and 2020 and may continue to pose challenges until the effects of the pandemic abate.
+The COVID-19 pandemic has caused general business disruption worldwide beginning in January 2020.
+The full extent to which the COVID-19 pandemic, including any new variants, may continue to directly or indirectly impact general market conditions or our business, results of operations, cash flows, and financial condition depends on future developments that are uncertain.
+As a result of global business disruption, the COVID-19 pandemic had a significant adverse impact on our conclusion of new and additional business agreements in 2022, 2021 and 2020 and may continue to pose challenges as the effects of the pandemic continue to abate.